 Here, you will find resources for teaching/learning GCSE Physics and A-level Physics.

-My aim is to provide teachers with worksheets and links to on-line resources to enable them to implement a flipped learning approach with their classes, with a minimum investment of time and effort.
-If you are not familiar with flipping, you might like to look here.
+My main aim is to provide teachers with worksheets and links to on-line resources to enable them to implement a flipped learning approach with their classes, with a minimum investment of time and effort.
+If you are not familiar with flipped learning, you might like to look here.

 Alternatively, the materials on this website can be used for student self-study/revision.
 Personally, I have found the worksheets particularly useful with one-to-one tutoring.
-Once a student has identified a topic they would like some support with, I will often direct them to complete a 'core task' worksheet prior to a tutoring session.
-In the process of reviewing their answers, I can identify sticking points and be more focussed with my support.
+Once a student has identified a topic they would like some support with, I will often direct them to complete a core task worksheet prior to a tutoring session.
+In the process of reviewing their answers, I can identify sticking points and be more targeted with my support.

 My focus, up to now, has been on developing materials for A level.
 You will find some resources in the GCSE section, but they are not specifically designed for flipping.
-However, I am keen to develop Google Form quizzes, which will allow teachers to assess student understanding prior to a lesson.
-These will be available to members only.
+However, I am in the process of developing Google Form quizzes for GCSE, which enable teachers to assess student understanding prior to a lesson.
+These are available to members only.
 There are a couple of examples in Mixed resources for GCSE, if you wish to try them out.

-GCSE materials are still under development, but check out the resources page for mixed resources you can use.
-I am also working on producing Google Form quiz resources, which allows the collection of student responses prior to a lesson.
+I am also working on Google Form quiz resources for GCSE, which allows the collection of student responses prior to a lesson.
 Forces unit nearly complete, Electricity more than half finished.